isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Detecting an error
 * Transmitting information about an error to some handler code
-* Preserve the state of a program in a valid state
+* Preserving a valid state of the program
-* Avoid resource leaks
+* Avoiding resource leaks

 It is not possible to recover from all errors.
 If recovery from an error is not possible, it is important to quickly "get out" in a well-defined way.
 A strategy for error handling must be simple, or it becomes a source of even worse errors.
 Untested and rarely executed error-handling code is itself the source of many bugs.